scionassociation/scion-deployment_I-D/draft-meynell-scion-deployment.md

 ## Core Members - TRC signers

-## Issuing Members - issuers of AS certifications (may be the same as Core Members)
+## Issuing Members - issuers of AS certifications

+(may be the same as Core Members)

-## Non-Core Members (is this the correct term - should we define a better term?)
+## Non-Core Members

 ## Coordination